You are listening to the Sean Hannity Radio Show Podcast.

 As far as the DNC leaks are concerned, I mean, you know, everyone knows the big takeaway.

-Uh the DNC acted against its own constitution to try and rig the primary process against Bernie Sanders and for Hillary Clinton.
+The DNC acted against its own constitution to try and rig the primary process against Bernie Sanders and for Hillary Clinton.

-Uh as long as you do something corrupt for me, you'll be taken care of.
+Basically saying, hey, don't worry, all my cronies, as long as you do something corrupt for me, you'll be taken care of.

-And it's very interesting that she feels that she must make that statement because obviously politically it doesn't help her to make that statement with the American people.
+And it's very interesting that she feels that she must make that statement because obviously politically, it doesn't help her to make that statement with the American people.

-Uh so who is that statement for?
+So who is that statement for?

 And that's a very bad sign.